fridamelin/fm222gn1dv610-L3/startup2/README.md

 ---------------------------

 How to test?
--Please visit this link: http://1dv610fm.000webhostapp.com/startup2/startup2/
+- Please visit this link: http://1dv610fm.000webhostapp.com/startup2/startup2/

 How to install?
--You don't need to install anything just visit the link above.
+- You don't need to install anything just visit the link above.

 Status: What is implemented, or not?
--Please visit this link: https://github.com/dntoll/1dv610/blob/master/assignments/A2_resources/TestCases.md Every test case is tested and done except:
+- Please visit this link: https://github.com/dntoll/1dv610/blob/master/assignments/A2_resources/TestCases.md
+Every test case is tested and done except:
 3.6
 3.7